malikoc2020/Employee/README.md

 Repository Pattern Restfull API

 # General Description
+- The project was written in .Net 6.0
 - Token Bearer mechanism is established in API.
 - "Microsoft.AspNetCore.Identity.EntityFrameworkCore" package is used for "User - Role" operations.
 - Two default roles; "Admin" and "User" are defined in the project.